West Virginia -- Politics and government

 Subject Source: Library of Congress Subject Headings

-Overview Business, political, and official correspondence of the eleventh governor, 1901-1905, of West Virginia.
-Owner and editor of the STATE JOURNAL, Parkersburg, 1881-1899, White was associated with many banking and manufacturing enterprises, and was tax commissioner of West Virginia in 1907 and 1908, collector of internal revenues in 1889, 1897, and 1921, and a Republican member of the legislature in 1926.
+Scope and Contents Business, political, and official correspondence of the eleventh governor, 1901-1905, of West Virginia.
+Owner and editor of the State Journal, Parkersburg, 1881-1899, White was associated with many banking and manufacturing enterprises, and was tax commissioner of West Virginia in 1907 and 1908, collector of internal revenues in 1889, 1897, and 1921, and a Republican member of the legislature in 1926.
 Among the correspondents are G.W.
-Atkinson, Waitman T. Barbe, Calvin Coolidge, John J....
+Atkinson, Waitman T. Barbe,...

 Overview Papers of the eighth governor of West Virginia, 1890-1893, who was an attorney in Marion County, 1863-1867, a member of the House of Delegates, 1872-1875, a circuit judge, 1878-1888.
 Fleming was closely associated with James O. Watson in the development of the coal and railroad industry in the Monongahela Valley.
 There are scattered papers, including several hundred sermons of Benjamin F. Fleming (1810-1876); one common pleas book; two "Memorandum of Decisions" books from the law firm of A.B....